spotify/docker_interface/docs/guide.rst

    docker: docker  # The docker command to use, e.g. nvidia-docker
    workspace: .    # The workspace path (relative to the directory containing the configuration)

 All paths in the configuration are relative to the :code:`workspace`.
-By default, Docker Interface will attempt to load the configuration from a JSON or YAML file :code:`di.yml` in the current directory.
 The values shown above are default values and you can omit them unless you want to change them.

 Docker Interface supports two commands: